Music

 Pyotr Ilyich Tchaikovsky

-In chapter 4 Ivan chases Woland and his gang accompanied by "the hoarse roar" of the polonaise from the opera Evgeny Onegin by Pyotr Ilyich Tschaikovski (1840-1893).
-This opera is based on the homonymic story written by Alexander Pushkin.
+In chapter 4 Ivan chases Woland and his gang accompanied by «the hoarse roar» of the polonaise from the opera Evgeny Onegin by Pyotr Ilyich Tschaikovski (1840-1893).
+This opera is based on the homonymic story written by Alexander Sergeevich Pushkin (1799-1837).
 The libretto was written by Modest Ilyich Tschaikovski (1850-1916), the composer's brother.
 Bulgakov describes the first scene of the third act of this opera, in which Onegin meets the prince Gremin.
-Geremin was married to Tatyana, with whom Onegin had flirted himself.
+Gremin was married to Tatyana, with whom Onegin had flirted himself.

 Славное море, священный Байкал